 SMILE!
-Here are my 10 top card photography tips.
-Good photography is a critical for engagement on blogs, Pinterest, etc. and it doesn’t have to be difficult or expensive.
-Please feel free to share your own ideas or ask questions with a comment below.
-There are many options and mine are always getting tweaked.
+Here are my 12 top card photography tips & tricks (updated).
+Good photography is critical for engagement on blogs, Pinterest, Facebook, Instagram, etc. and it doesn’t have to be difficult or expensive.

-1. I use my iPhone 6s, not a special camera.
+1. I use my iPhone, not a special camera.
 If you prefer a camera, use it!

-2. My “stage” is a cutting board.
-The trend for a wood background right now is lovely but remember, plain white, black, or a coordinating color background can be beautiful, too.
+2. My “stage” is a desk mat from Amazon that has a wood look background.
+I also use a “concrete” version.
+The trend for a wood background is lovely but remember, plain white, black, or a coordinating color background can be beautiful, too.

-5. I like the look of both flat and upright photos but have been rolling with flat lately, mostly to try something new.
+6. I like the look of both flat and upright photos.

-10. My watermark functions as advertising more than a protection of work.
+12. My text-only watermark functions as advertising more than a protection of work.
+I don’t recommend layering the watermark over your project if it’s going to “obstruct the view.”
 Be sure at least your web address is on your photo and prominent.
-Also add “Images © Stampin’ Up!” if you are using Stampin’ Up! products (that’s advertising, too).
+A branded (design) watermark works as well.
+Add “Images © Stampin’ Up!” if you are using Stampin’ Up! products (that’s advertising, too).

 Download and print these tips in PDF format here.